masloffvs/AbstractMath/README.md

 # AbstractMath

+> AbstractMath is not a branch in mathematics, it is only a way of presenting mathematics in abstract form with its methods of human and machine solution of mathematical problems.

 Welcome to the abstract branch of the mathematical calculation type

 AbstractMath is not a science or branch of mathematics, it is just a method of calculation in a more abstract way, suitable for fast conversion to Octave and Python or TypeScript programs.